Element200/Fly-analysis/README.md

 # Fly-analysis
 Contains programs to analyse various aspects of a tethered fly

 So far, only codes that analyse winglengths have been added.
-There are conventions to be followed here, but hopefully, this can be made more unbreakable in the future.
+There are conventions to be followed here but hopefully this can be made more unbreakable in the future.

 Conventions: